kumahq/kuma-website/app/_src/policies/meshpassthrough.md

 ### Security

-It is advised that the `MeshOperator` is responsible for the `MeshPassthrough` policy.
+It is advised that the `MeshOperator` is responsible for managing the `MeshPassthrough` policy.
 This policy can introduce traffic outside of the mesh or even the cluster, and the `MeshOperator` should be aware of this.
-If you want to secure access to `MeshPassthrough` to specific services, you must choose them manually.
-If you rely on tags in the top-level `targetRef` you might consider securing them by one of the:
+If you want to restrict access to `MeshPassthrough` to specific services, you must choose them manually.
+If you rely on tags in the top-level `targetRef` you might consider securing them by using one of the following techniques:

-* Make sure that service owners can't freely set them (using something like [`kyverno`](https://kyverno.io/), [`OPA`](https://www.openpolicyagent.org/))
+* Make sure that service owners can't freely modify them (using something like [`kyverno`](https://kyverno.io/), [`OPA`](https://www.openpolicyagent.org/) or similar)
-* Accept the risk of being able to "impersonate" a passthrough label and rely on auditing.
+* Accept the risk of being able to "impersonate" a passthrough label and rely on auditing to figure out any violations.

 ### Limitations